WelbornGroup/ELECTRIC/docs/tutorial.rst

 Probe Atoms
 ++++++++++++

 To run an ELECTRIC calculation, you must give the indices of your probe atoms.
+The probe atoms are the atoms which are used as 'probes' for the electric field.
+ELECTRIC reports the projected total electric field at the midpoint between all probe atom pairs.
+This allows you to calculate electric fields along bonds `as reported in literature`_

-The probe atoms are the atoms where you choose to analyze the electric field.
-You should obtain the number of the probe atoms from the `xyz` file you use to launch MDI-enabled Tinker (note that this could be different than your pdb file if hydrogens are handled differently).
+You should obtain the number of the probe atoms from the `xyz` file you use to launch MDI-enabled Tinker.
 Note that the index you use here should match the number given in the first column of your xyz file.
 The projection of the electric field at the midpoint of these two atoms will be reported for each analyzed frame.
 If you indicate more than two probes, all pairwise fields will be reported (ie, if using "78 93 94", you will get "78 and 93", "78 and 94" and "93 and 94").
 You can see the atoms we have chosen as probes highlighted below:

 .. moleculeView::